tianshilu/netie/data/readme.md

 9. response_pyclone.tar.gz: the pyclone output for treatment cohorts.
 10. TCGA_netie_output/: the netie output for TCGA cohorts.
 11. response_netie_output/: the netie output for treatment cohorts.

+The predicted neoantigens for patients are not provided due to the individual identifiable HLA information cannot be shared publicly according to HIPPA privacy rule.